mibombo24/paperchat/README.md

 ---

-**Enjoy using TapChatter!
-Connect with friends and build your communities! 🎮💬**
+**Enjoy using PaperChat!
+Connect with friends and build your communities! 📄💬**